LudvigOlsen/groupdata2/README.md

 Uses a list / vector of group sizes to divide up the data.
 Excess data points are placed in an extra group.

-E.g. n = c(11, 11) returns group sizes: 11, 11, 35
+E.g. *n = c(11, 11)* returns group sizes: 11, 11, 35

 ##### Method: l\_starts

-Uses a list of starting points to divide up the data.
+Uses a list of starting positions to divide up the data.
-Starting points are values in a vector (e.g. column in dataframe).
+Starting positions are values in a vector (e.g. column in dataframe).
 Skip to a specific nth appearance of a value by using c(value, skip\_to).

-E.g. n = c(11, 15, 27, 43) returns group sizes: 10, 4, 12, 16, 15
+E.g. *n = c(11, 15, 27, 43)* returns group sizes: 10, 4, 12, 16, 15

-Identical to n = list(11, 15, c(27, 1), 43) where 1 specifies that we want the first appearance of 27 after the previous value 15.
+Identical to *n = list(11, 15, c(27, 1), 43)* where 1 specifies that we want the first appearance of 27 after the previous value 15.

+If passing *n = 'auto'* starting posititions are automatically found with find\_starts().

 ### Specify step size